 The use of medical marijuana for managing various conditions has seen a shift in recent years.
-Once controversial and problematic for its addictive tendencies, now some states have legalized medical marijuana to treat various diseases.
+Once controversial and problematic for its supposed addictive tendencies, now some states have legalized medical marijuana to treat various diseases.
 As of this writing, medical use of cannabis is now legal with a physician’s recommendation in 37 U.S. states.

 One of the conditions known to benefit from the use of medical marijuana is post-traumatic stress disorder (PTSD).
 Several published studies, including the ones released by the journal Drug and Alcohol Dependence, have documented the increasing frequency of medical marijuana users, especially among veterans who suffer from PTSD.
-Researchers have learned that cannabis can be an effective coping mechanism for these veterans.
+Researchers have learned that cannabis can help patients cope with the sequela of the traumatic experiences.

 PTSD, as its name suggests, is the effect of experiencing a terrifying event.
 While most people can typically adjust after a difficult experience, PTSD’s effects can last for months or years and interfere with a person’s life.

-According to our medical marijuana doctor in Gainesville, PTSD patients manifest different symptoms including problems with sleeping and attending to their daily activities.
-They may also have mood changes and increasing negative thoughts, while intrusive memories upset their sleep or awareness.
+In general, PTSD patients manifest different symptoms including problems with sleeping and attending to their daily activities.
+They may also have mood changes and increased negative thoughts, while intrusive memories upset their sleep or awareness.
 They also tend to relive the traumatic experience through flashbacks, leading them to feel sadder, angrier, and more detached or estranged from their loved ones and the society.

-With increasing episodes, PTSD may make it harder for a person to maintain a standard quality of life.
-They may also suffer physically and have self-destructive behavior, such as alcoholism and illegal drug dependence.
+As symptoms worsen, PTSD may make it harder for a person to maintain a standard quality of life.
+They may also suffer physically and have self-destructive behavior, such as alcoholism and drug abuse.